 Can this be used with Mystic Mare or should it be used alone?

 MVP: Mystic Mare™ was formulated to support normal hormone levels and a balanced temperament in mares.
-Calmex™ powder provides vitamins and magnesium to support proper nervous system function and help manage excess stress and anxiety in skittish horses.
+Calmex™ powder provides vitamins and magnesium to support proper nervous system function and help manage excess stress and anxiety.
 These two supplements are generally appropriate for use together as they support different aspects of your horse's health.